wxhawkins/Gameophagy/README.md

 ## Getting started

 **If you're on Windows**, you can simply download the stand-alone release.
-Go to Gameophagy releases and download the most recent release, unzip the files and find the file "main.exe" in "Gamophagy/dist/main/main.exe".
-Create a shortcut to this file, place it wherever you want and use it to launch the game -- done.
+Go to Gameophagy releases and download the most recent version, unzip the files launch "Gameophagy.cmd".

 Otherwise, clone/download the repository.
 You will need a recent version of python (3.8 used for development) and the package pygame (1.9.6 used for development).
 Begin the game by running "main.py".